 By Dannah Gresh, Founder of True Girl

-We curated a list of good tools to use as you train your children to love the unique differences in the human race.
-This blog contains four must-have resources to guide you in your conversation with your children.
+Enjoy this curated list of good tools to use as you train your children to love the unique differences in the human race.
+(Scroll down to find it!)
+And here are five do's and don'ts to guide your conversation as you talk to your daughter about racism.

 Don't ignore this important conversation.